HerpDerpinstine/bHapticsLib/README.md

 # bHapticsLib
-A C# Library and SDK for bHaptics Support.
+A Custom C# Library and SDK for bHaptics Support.
 Special Thanks to [bHaptics](https://www.bhaptics.com) for making the bHaptics Gear as well as supporting me wherever needed! :D

 ---